-Project managers should consult the Centre for Urban Design as part of the maintenance review.
-It is incumbent on both project managers and the Centre for Urban Design to make sure that design solutions do not create an unacceptable maintenance liability.
+Project managers should consult the Urban Design Roads and Waterways team as part of the maintenance review.
+It is incumbent on both project managers and the Urban Design Roads and Waterways team to make sure that design solutions do not create an unacceptable maintenance liability.